Greenspoint Mall: History

+In November 1974, plans for the mall were announced, initially under the name "Greensgate Mall".
 Greenspoint Mall celebrated its grand opening on August 5, 1976, anchored by Sears, Houston-based Palais-Royal, and Foley's, the latter of which was owned at the time by Federated Department Stores who developed the mall.
 The mall eventually expanded by the late 1970s to include Joske's, JCPenney, Montgomery Ward and Lord & Taylor.
 Revolving around a "Central Park" theme, complete with a sculpture court, Greenspoint was at one point the largest mall in Greater Houston before the Galleria's later expansions in the 1980s and 2000s.
 Prudential Property Co. planned a $7 million renovation in 1988.

 Lord & Taylor sold its Greenspoint and its Memorial Mall anchor locations to Mervyn's in February 1989.
 Counting that anchor, Greenspoint Mall was 94% occupied in February 1989, making it the mall with the fourth highest percentage of occupied space in the Houston area.
 But the opening of the Woodlands Mall in Fall of 1994 about 16 miles north of Greenspoint combined with rising vacancies caused by the expiry of non-renewed 20-year leases raised concerns about the Mall's long term financial future.
 Mervyn’s departed Greenspoint on January 16, 1998 as part of the company’s plan to close 10 under performing stores.
 General Cinema closed its Greenspoint Mall 5 theater a month later.

 Dallas-based Archon was near a deal to purchase the mall in 1998, though a Los Angeles developer would unravel the deal when it entered negotiations to purchase the mall instead.
 Los Angeles developer Bob Yari of Day Properties would eventually purchase the 1700000 sqft mall from Prudential Real Estate Investments Separate Account, a pension fund investment group organized by Prudential Insurance Company of America.
 Yari sought to attract a multiscreen movie theater.

 The mall became a part of a redevelopment project that same year.
 Office and convention center space, as well as a flea market were all being considered.
 Greenspoint would lose two more of its anchors when JCPenney closed in 1999 and Montgomery Ward closing a year later.
 As part of the redevelopment, the owners bought the closed Mervyn's and JCPenney locations in 2000.

 Greenspoint Mall reached its 30th anniversary in 2006.
 Due to high crime rates in the area, the shopping center had been tagged with a nickname of "Gunspoint Mall."
 Facing 30-year lease expirations, the management of Greenspoint Mall announced a $32 million project to refurbish the 30-year-old mall into an hybridized open-air/enclosed shopping center called The Renaissance at Greenspoint, entailing the demolition of the vacant anchor stores for new outdoor amenities.
 That year, Macy's rebranded the Greenspoint Foley's anchor to a Macy's store as part of the chain's purchase of Federated Department Stores.